nEXam-App/nEXam-doc/Use_Case_Specification/use_case_UpdatedProgressBar.md

 ## 2. Flow of Events
 ### 2.1 Basic flow
-A user will update the progress bar of a topic.
+A user starts or finishes learning a topic.
+Therefore, the progress bar of a topic will be updated.

 ![Basic Flow](https://github.com/nEXam-App/nEXam-doc/blob/main/diagrams/basic%20flow.jpg)